 #2 – The Beaches

 The beaches of Goa will always top the list of any tourist.
-There are many of them to choose from as well, from the North to the South.
+There are many beautiful beaches in Goa, from the North to the South.
 Select wisely because you cannot possibly visit them all.
 North Goa beaches are busier with a lot more activities, parties, and shopping.
 The beaches in the south are more serene and peaceful.
 There is more nature in the South too.
 Relax on the beach at a shack, get a massage, enjoy food and drinks, and go for a swim.

 Top Goa Beaches – Baga, Candolim, Calangute, Anjuna, Vagator, Palolem, Colva, Cavelossim, Benaulim, Majorda, Chapora.